 Laura Ashley had seen a display of intricate patchworks and made up her mind to have a go at her own.
-Investing £10 in wood for a screen, dyes and some linen, Laura along with her husband Bernard, began printing at the kitchen table of their tiny fat.
+Investing £10 in wood for a screen, dyes and some linen, Laura along with her husband Bernard, began printing at the kitchen table of their tiny flat.
 Their first attempts included small squares in geometric patterns followed by headscarves — a trend among young girls sparked by Audrey Hepburn in the film Roman Holiday.

 Orders grew quickly for the enterprising couple, selling great quantities to shops including John Lewis and Heal’s.
 Alongside the scarves, the couple designed tea towels and placements often with quirky and humorous images from Victorian playbills and advertisements.

-By the time two of the Ashley’s four children were born, their makeshift production line had all but overtaken their fat.
+By the time two of the Ashley’s four children were born, their makeshift production line had all but overtaken their flat.
 Forced to look for bigger premises, the Ashley’s moved to rural Kent in 1955, where the operation was nearly wiped out when the river Derwent flooded.
 Times were hard and every spare shilling was plowed back into the business.

 1960 saw a signifcant event for the company, when the family moved to Wales, Laura’s birthplace.
 They first opened a shop in Macchynlleth, where they lived above and Laura began their first forays into fashion.